Lectionary Bible Studies and Sermons

 ii] All authority rests with Christ in his reign; everything is under his feet.

-iii] Christ reigns on our behalf, we who have failed to reign.
+iii] Christ reigns on our behalf, on behalf of those who have failed to reign.

 iv] Christ's authority came through humiliation, suffering and death; he tasted death on our behalf.